Horstaufmental/coreutils-from-scratch/README.md

 originally this project is licensed under the **MIT License**, but starting from version 1.0 (aka Okami Era), is now licensed under the **GNU General Public License v3.0 (GPLv3).**

-(all versions without versions prior to this change are not considered part of the new GPLv3-licensed releases)
+(all versions without versions/file headers prior to this change are not considered part of the new GPLv3-licensed releases)

 you are free to: